experimental-informatics/Workshop-Fernuni-Hagen/README.md

 ### Copyright notice

-The images used in this notebook are from the Internet.<br>
+The images used in these notebooks are from the Internet.<br>
 **There might exist copyrights!**<br>
 The notebookes may only be used for teaching purposes.<br>